Punctuation can be a headache, even when it's just inside a name. Here are eight brand names with problems caused by those important little marks.

 7. Toys “R” Us

-The backwards R on the Toys “R” Us sign is a noticeable part of the brand, but it’s not a punctuation problem.
+The backward R on the Toys “R” Us sign is a noticeable part of the brand, but it’s not a punctuation problem.
 The scare quotes around the R, however, are punctuation, and they do make things difficult.
-Though the quotes don’t appear on every sign, the official corporate name is Toys “R” Us Inc. Why the scare quotes?
+Though the quotes don’t appear on every sign, the original corporate name was Toys “R” Us Inc. before it was resurrected as Tru Kids Inc. in 2019.
+Why the scare quotes?
 Do they think we might not realize that they are fully aware that R is not how you spell are?
 Most style guides advise ditching the quotes when writing about the company.
 In fact, most style guides recommend avoiding scare quotes altogether.
 The Chicago Manual of Style notes that they can “irritate readers if overused.”

 Style guides also advise against using the exclamation point when writing about Yahoo, which, like a few other brands (Chips Ahoy! and Oh Henry! among them) include the exclamation point as an official part of the name.
 But not all publications follow that advice, which can lead to excitingly misleading headlines like “Yahoo!
 Investors Don’t Need to Worry About the IRS.”